How to Get Purple Shampoo Out of Carpet | Most Simple Guide

 What is the fastest way to get stains out of the carpet?

-Act as quickly as possible to get stains out of the carpet fast.
+Act as quickly as possible to get stains out of the carpet.
 Mix ¼ cup ammonia and ¼ cup dishwashing liquid with water and apply to the stains with a clean rag.
 Then wet the area with water and soak it up with dry towels.

 How do you remove set-in stains from the carpet?